Clandestino (Shakira and Maluma song)

-"Clandestino" (English: "Clandestine") is a song by Colombian singer-songwriter Shakira and Colombian singer Maluma, released on 8 June 2018 as a stand-alone single.
+"Clandestino" (English: "Clandestine") is a song by Colombian singers Shakira and Maluma, released on 8 June 2018 as a stand-alone single.
 Shakira and Maluma worked on the song in April 2018 in Spain.
 It was written and produced by the two singers and Edgar Barrera.
-The song was intendedly released as the lead single from Shakira's upcoming twelfth studio album according to Rolling Stone, but was scrapped from the album for unknown reasons.
 The song reached number one in Colombia, Costa Rica, Bolivia, Mexico, Panama, Paraguay, Puerto Rico and Uruguay.
+Additionally, it went Diamond in Brazil and Mexico.
+The single was later included on the vinyl version (2024) of Shakira's eleventh studio album El Dorado.

 Background

 Shakira and Maluma worked on the song in April 2018 in Barcelona, Spain, while Maluma was there for a Billboard photoshoot with Shakira.
 This is the fourth collaboration between the two Colombian artists, following the remix of Carlos Vives and Shakira's "La Bicicleta", "Chantaje" and "Trap".
+The song was speculated by Rolling Stone to be the lead single from Shakira's upcoming twelfth studio album, but was ultimately not included on the final tracklist.
+However, the song was included on the 2024 vinyl release of El Dorado as the 14th and final track.

 Music video

 The music video was filmed between June 26 and 27 on a beach in Sitges, a town near Barcelona, the location of the song's recording, and was released on July 27, 2018.
-The video gained five million views in its first 24 hours.
+The video was directed by Jaume de la Iguana.
+Its cinematography was handled by Nono Arruga.
+It gained five million views in its first 24 hours.